Free Account Opening + AMC Free Demat

 3. Prospectus

 If a company wishes to raise funds in a single tranche only, it usually files a draft and final prospectus, commonly known as DRHP and RHP, without having to file a shelf prospectus.
-In certain cases, the issuer may not be eligible to file a prospectus and may have to file a new prospectus every time it wishes to issue an NCD.
+In certain cases, the issuer may not be eligible to file a shelf prospectus and may have to file a new prospectus every time it wishes to issue an NCD.

 The red herring prospectus contains details of the company, issue structure, terms of issue and intermediaries.
 A prospectus generally contains the following information: